-Given the IPO expenses and acquisition costs included in the statutory results, the directors are of the opinion that underlying financial information provides useful information about the financial performance of the Group.
+Given the IPO expenses and acquisition costs included in the statutory results, the directors are of the opinion that underlying financial information provides useful information about the financial performance of the group.
 This information should be considered as supplementary to the consolidated statement of comprehensive income that has been presented in accordance with the Australian Accounting Standards and not as a replacement for them.
 Because these non-IFRS financial measures are not based on Australian Accounting Standards, they do not have standard definitions, and the way amaysim has calculated these measures may differ from similarly titled measures used by other companies.
 Readers should therefore not place undue reliance on these non-IFRS financial measures.

+FY16 FY15 Variance

-A\$'000 (unless stated) FY16 Underlying FY15 Pro forma Variance %
+A\$'000 (unless stated) Underlying Pro forma %

 EBITDA (i) 35,443 16,447 115.5%

 NPAT (i) 19,966 9,547 109.1%

 NPATA (i) 22,292 10,246 117.6%

 Underlying EPS (cps) (ii) 11.3 5.8 94.8%

-- FY16 results include Vaya which was acquired on 1 January 2016. - (i) EBITDA is the Profit/(loss) before income tax excluding interest income, depreciation and amortisation expense. - (i) NPATA is NPAT adding back amortisation on acquired intangible assets other than software. - (ii) Underlying EPS is calculated as underlying NPAT dividends by weighted average number of shares on issue.
+\ FY16 results include Vaya which was acquired on 1 January 2016

+EBITDA is the Profit/(loss) before income tax excluding interest income, depreciation and amortisation expense.

+NPATA is NPAT adding back amortisation on acquired intangible assets other than software.

+Underlying EPS is calculated as NPAT dividend by weighted average number of shares on issue.

-Strong underlying results reflects growth in subscriber numbers (including the Vaya subscribers) and gross profit margin across the Group.
+Strong underlying results reflects growth in subscriber numbers (including the Vaya subscribers) and gross profit margin across the group.